mvolkmann/redux-lite/README.md

 ## Conclusion
-I believe that for most React applications, the simplicity this approach brings far offsets any of the downsides.
+I believe that for most React applications, the simplicity this approach brings far outweights any of the downsides.

 ## Steps to run the demo
 * npm install